How to stop fearing AI and increase profit with technology

 Fear #3.
 The AI's prior experience will become irrelevant when business processes change

-1. In business, processes are constantly changing.
-For example, today a company works with construction tenders and configures its AI processes to handle these tasks.
+For example, today a company works with construction tenders and configures AI processes to handle these tasks.

-3. The target orders and the method of assessing the technical specification have changed — but most of the automated stages remain the same.
-For example, tenders still need to be collected from the same platforms, and they still need to be analyzed for relevance and the chance of winning (whether there are signs of an inside-deal tender).
+The target orders and the method for evaluating requirements have changed, but most of the automated steps remain the same.
+For example, tenders still need to be gathered from the same platforms, and they still need to be analyzed for relevance and the chance of winning, including whether there are signs of a rigged tender.

-7. A new method for assessing the technical specification will need to be developed — after all, the list of tasks in a design tender differs from a construction order.
+A new method for evaluating requirements will need to be developed, since the list of tasks in a design tender differs from a construction order.

-9. Then these guidelines are automatically loaded into your assistant, after which you run tests — and it's all set.
+Then these procedures will be automatically uploaded to your assistant, after which you run tests and everything is ready.

 How an AI assistant boosts the efficiency of different departments

-3. We automated pulse surveys: the HR assistant processes survey data and highlights pain points, growth areas and work problems for each employee.
-HR specialists focused on addressing these pain points — as a result, we were able to raise the loyalty index (eNPS).
+We automated pulse surveys: the HR assistant processes survey data and highlights pain points, growth opportunities, and work issues for each employee.
+HR specialists focused on addressing these pain points, which helped us improve the employee loyalty index (eNPS).

-7. The key thing in a developer's work is to understand the task correctly: what value the feature should bring and what result the client wants to achieve.
+The key part of a developer's work is understanding the task correctly: what value the feature should deliver and what outcome the client wants to achieve.

 Implementing AI in your processes